English, Foreign Languages, & Classics

 Mango Languages is an interactive, engaging online language learning system with over 40 languages to explore.
 Mango teaches actual conversation skills using real-life situations and practical dialogs.

 Produced by the Modern Language Association, this bibliography dates back to the 1920s and contains over 2.2 million citations.
 Coverage is international and subjects include literature, language and linguistics, folklore, literary theory & criticism, dramatic arts, as well as the historical aspects of printing and publishing.

 Project MUSE is a unique collaboration between libraries and publishers, providing 100% full-text, online access to over 400 prestigious humanities and social sciences journals.

-This link will take you to Essay & General Literature Index and Humanities Abstracts.
-You will see a short description of each database, and you may choose to search one or both of them.
+This link will take you to Essay & General Literature Index, Humanities Abstracts, and MLA International Bibliography.
+You will see a short description of each database, and you may choose to search one or all of them.